yegor256/blog/_drafts/debugging.md

 <!--more-->

-Let's say, I'm a [bad]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) procedural imperative programmer, and this is my Java code:
+Let's say I'm a [bad]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) imperative procedural programmer, and this is my Java code:

 {% highlight java %}
 class FileUtils {